 National School Lunch Program Application

 Free and Reduced Lunch – Families that meet the federal guidelines are entitled to free or reduced lunch.
 To receive assistance, the Free and Reduced Lunch form must be completed and returned to the District Office.
-The form can not be completed prior to July 17th, and must include financial information for July on the District 205 registration website or in the York Principals’ Office.
+The form can not be completed prior to mid July, and must include financial information for July on the District 205 registration website or in the York Principals’ Office.

 PHYSICAL AND DENTAL FORMS

 In compliance with State-mandated physical examination/ immunization requirements all students entering Early Childhood, Kindergarten, sixth and ninth grades must have a physical examination by a doctor.

 To ensure adequate protection and a positive start to the new school year for all of our students, the nursing staff asks that ALL required physical examinations/ immunizations be submitted to the District or your child's school as soon as possible.
 (Please make a photocopy of all submitted exam forms to keep for your own records.)
 At the high school level, forms may be mailed to York High School Health Services, 355 W. St. Charles Road, Elmhurst, IL 60126

 The Certificate of Child Health Examination, Proof of Dental Examination and Proof of Vision Exam may be picked up at your child's school office, the District 205 Center, 162 S. York Street, or downloaded below.
 Questions may be directed to your child’s school office/health office.